Tuesday, October 29, 2019

 That may be due in part to the fact that what bitterness that was there was welcome as it played off the sweet cinnamon note that seemed to dominate from front to finish.
 That cinnamon mixed with brown sugar provided an almost candied orange peel note.

 While I didn't get the mint that I've found in prior bottles, I did get a decent amount of pine.
 In fact, this flavor seemed to become increasingly prominent as I worked my way through the bottle.
 The last pour reminded me of Christmas with its mix of dark fruits, cinnamon and pine.
-Although recency bias may have role, this may be the best batch I've had to date.
+Although recency bias may play a role, this may be the best batch I've had to date.

 I make no bones about the fact that, personally, this stuff hits all the right notes for me.
 I love what Willett does with their ryes.
 Even at a young age, they've managed to make complex, interesting and, most importantly, delicious rye whiskey, and I won't ever hesitate to grab a bottle when I find one, even if it's just to have another in reserve.